scottie-l/reading-notes/reading-notes-301/class-05.md

 <b><a href = "https://reactjs.org/docs/thinking-in-react.html">"Thinking in React"</a>

 1. What is the single responsibility principle and how does it apply to components?
 A component should ideally only do one thing.
-It if it grows, it should be decomposed into smaller subcomponenets.
+It if it grows, it should be decomposed into smaller sub components.
 Each component should match 1 piece of your data model.

 2. What does it mean to build a ‘static’ version of your application?
 A build version that takes your data model and renders it to UI but has no interactivity.